Example: Designing Your First Beam Cruiser

 But this assumes the final ship size is exactly 200 HS.
 In practice, the engines themselves add mass.
 We need to iterate.
 Let us start with the engine calculation.

-With Nuclear Thermal Engine at 5 EP/HS, we can apply a power boost.
+With Nuclear Radioisotope Engine at 5 EP/HS, we can apply a power boost.
 Let us try a 1.25x boost (the sweet spot per Appendix D – 25% more power with ~56% more fuel consumption):

 Boosted EP/HS = 5 x 1.25 = 6.25 EP/HS